miguelnto/libtoml/README.md

 ## Reference

-The API is not likely to change, but for now I recommend reading the `toml.h` file if you want further information about the types and functions this library provides.
+For now I suggest reading the `toml.h` file if you want further information about the types and functions this library provides.

-If you want to have a look at a pratical example on how to use this library, please check out the [example](example/) directory.

 ## TODO

-I don't plan on supporting any other TOML feature beyond what is listed at the beginning of this README.
-For now I'll focus on cleaning the code and maybe make some small changes here and there.
+The API is unlikely to change.
+I'll be focusing on cleaning the code and make some small changes here and there.

 ## Credits